 NINNEKAH, Okla. – An easily-identifiable suspect is behind bars after he allegedly stole a patrol car on Monday night.

-After handcuffing Ostrom, a deputy placed him in the front seat of a patrol car.
+After handcuffing Ostrom, a deputy placed him in the backseat of a patrol car while he spoke with the victim of the burglary.

-Authorities said Ostrom drove off in the car and collided with the side of a Ninnekah patrol car.
-He then led officers on a chase and crashed the deputy’s car into a ditch.
+Authorities say Ostrom collided with the side of a Ninnekah patrol car, led officers on a chase and crashed the deputy’s car into a ditch.

-Ostrom allegedly hid in a tree but was taken into custody a short time later after being found by an oil field worker.
+Ostrom was taken into custody a short time later.

 He is now facing charges of second-degree burglary, leaving the scene of an accident, malicious injury to property, obstructing an officer, drug possession, eluding, unauthorized use of a vehicle and escape after lawful arrest.